 Ecommerce SEO tips conclusion

 Organic traffic has never been easy.
 And it is especially difficult for ecommerce.

 Does that mean it's impossible?
 No.

-With these ten ecommerce SEO tips you can take action now and get on your way to improving your marketing funnel and starting your organic growth.
+With these eleven ecommerce SEO tips you can take action now and get on your way to improving your marketing funnel and starting your organic growth.

 One thing to keep in mind when thinking about SEO is that it takes time.
 Unlike your PPC campaigns, SEO may take months before you see any results.
 Be patient.
 PPC and SEO will be a constant balance for your business as you move forward.